GutierManu/GutierManu/README.md

 <details>
 <summary><h2>About this portfolio</h2></summary>

-My portfolio is organized into three categories: XR (AR/VR), 2D, and 3D.
+My portfolio is organized into four categories: XR (AR/VR), 2D, 3D and miscellaneous projects.
 Each game/app is labeled with one of three statuses:

 - Published: The game/app has been published on a determined platform or delivered directly to the client.
 - Prototype: The project has some functionality that can be used in future projects or was created for learning purposes.